Chart Color Schemes

 Croydon - West is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Croydon - West's dwelling structure, as per the latest Census, consisted of 93.0% houses and 7.0% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Melbourne metro's 87.2% houses and 12.8% other dwellings.
-Home ownership in Croydon - West stood at 37.6%, with mortgaged dwellings at 39.9% and rented ones at 22.5%.
-The median monthly mortgage repayment was $2,078, higher than Melbourne metro's average of $2,000.
+Croydon - West's dwellings, as per the latest Census, consisted of 93.0% houses and 7.0% other dwellings.
+Compared to Melbourne metro's 87.2% houses and 12.8% other dwellings, Croydon - West had a higher proportion of houses.
+Home ownership in Croydon - West was at 37.6%, with mortgaged dwellings at 39.9% and rented ones at 22.5%.
+The median monthly mortgage repayment was $2,078, above Melbourne metro's average of $2,000.
 Median weekly rent in Croydon - West was $399, compared to Melbourne metro's $385.
-Nationally, Croydon - West's mortgage repayments exceeded the Australian average of $1,863, and rents surpassed the national figure of $375.
+Nationally, Croydon - West's mortgage repayments exceeded the Australian average of $1,863, while rents were higher than the national figure of $375.

 Frequently Asked Questions - Housing